 We certainly had our share of bad food all over the world, Italy included, and mostly in the early years of our travels… We have learned a lot over the years and we are getting better at finding good places to eat when we travel.
 Read about our recent experience and find out how to find the best food in Rome.

-Our top tips for finding the best food in Rome:
+Where to eat in Rome – our top tips for finding the best food in Rome:

 1. Ask locals for advice – eat where locals eat

-One of the best ways to find the best food anywhere in the world is asking locals about the best places to eat.
+One of the best ways to find the best food anywhere in the world is by asking locals about the best places to eat.
 This definitely counts in Rome where there are so many restaurants and so many choices…

 We found it so good that we ate there for three evenings in a row.
 We were not the only ones – the place was packed with locals every evening.
-In case you are interested, the restaurant is called L’Orso 80 and is located just a few blocks North of Piazza Navona – 33, Via dell’Orso.

 I’m sure there are so many other great restaurants in Rome that are just as good.
 And the absolute best way to discover them is by following locals’ advice.